Brittle hair , dry skin postpartum

 #4: Avoid Hot Showers

-If you are experiencing dry hair and skin, it is best to avoid a hot shower which will only make it worse.
+If you are experiencing dry hair and skin, it is best to avoid a hot shower which will only make the itchy bumps even worse.

 Hot water is a sure-fire way to remove sebum oil which is produced by the scalp to hydrate hair.